mbruggmann/i2ssh/README.rst

       # command before being executed, resulting in something
       # like 'ssh host1.domain.net'.
       cmd: 'ssh'

+      # the remote user to log into as, defaults to the local user.
+      user: 'username'

       # how to split the window, defaults to 'sqrt(n) x (n/cols)'.
       layout: '2x2'